engtuncay/engtuncay.github.io/csharp-dotnet/wpf-tutorial.md

 ### The Grid - Spanning

 The default Grid behavior is that each control takes up one cell, but sometimes you want a certain control to take up more rows or columns.
-Fortunately the Grid makes this very easy, with the Attached properties ColumnSpan and RowSpan.
+Fortunately the Grid makes this very easy, with the attached properties `ColumnSpan and RowSpan`.
 The default value for this property is obviously 1, but you can specify a bigger number to make the control span more rows or columns.

 Here's a very simple example, where we use the ColumnSpan property: